-David Meakin, Senior Lecturer in French until his retirement in 2000, died after a short illness in December 2011.
-Emeritus Professor John Parkin offers this tribute.
+David Meakin, Senior Lecturer in French until his retirement in 2000, died in December 2011.
+Emeritus Professor John Parkin offers a tribute.

 His particular flair was to encourage and motivate students of all abilities, which talent resulted in his recruiting a cohort of doctoral students at times so large that candidates had to be referred on to other members of staff, he having no more room in his timetable for extra supervisions.
 In addition he was a modest, amiable and utterly reliable colleague whose parties, catered in the main by his devoted wife Andrée, were for many years key features in the social life of Bristol French.
 His somewhat early retirement in 2000 therefore created a gap in several areas of departmental life which was keenly felt by those who remained in post.

 Born in 1943, Dave was to emerge from Manchester Grammar School to enter Brasenose College Oxford in 1961 as a scholar in French.
 He opted to spend his third year abroad, during which he taught in Toulon, one of his pupils being Andrée, to whom he was in due course to remain married for nearly 50 years.
 Awarded a first in French and German in 1965, he then chose the BPhil as his route into graduate study, writing his dissertation on the theme of work, hence his first major publication Man and Work (Methuen, 1976).